vmwarecloudadvocacy/acme_fitness_demo/kubernetes-manifests/README.md

 ```

 The external value appears under 'PORT(S)'.
 It is after the '3000:' and before the '/TCP' portion of the string.
 Appending it to the public address of the Kubernetes cluster (or loadbalancer fronting the cluster) to access the site.

+## Distributed Tracing

+**Note: Distributed tracing is advanced functionality which requires additional configuration to use successfully.
+Please read this section carefully before attempting to test / demonstrate tracing**

+The current version of the application has been augmented with distributed tracing funcionality.
+Each of the services has two relevant environment vairables `JAEGER_AGENT_HOST` and `JAEGER_AGENT_PORT`.
+Regardless of the span aggregator being used, the code expects that these two values to be populates with the hostname and port of whichever span collecter is being used *likely the jaeger agent*.

+To avoid issues with unresolvable hostnames, `JAEGER_AGENT_HOST` is set to `localhost` in all of the manifests in this repo.
+To use tracing, this value will need to be replaced.
+If using the `jaeger-all-in-one.yml` manifest included in this repo, this value should be changed to `<jaeger namespace>.jaeger`.

+It is strongly recommended that the `JAEGER_AGENT_PORT` values not be modified as the tracing library implementations for specific languages favor certain ports.